kervarecht/url-shortener/README.md

 URL Redirect - Node.js and MongoDB
 =========================

-Pretty simple application.
+Very simple application.

-Main routes are /url and /h
+Main routes are /url, /h, /q

 /url accepts http queries and stores them in MongoDB.
 Returns a unique hash (using shorthash library) for each link.
 The hash is predictable to prevent clicking blind if desired.